dbellavista/linux-stuff/README.md

 ## How to install

-The bash executable `scripts/install_configuration.sh` provides a quick way to install the configuration by means of symlinks.
+The python script `install_configuration.py` provides a quick way to install the configuration by means of symlinks.

-The VIM plugins (in `vim/.vim/bundle`) are all submodule!
+The VIM plugins (in `vim/vim/bundle`) are all submodule!
 Remember to launch

 ```
 git submodule init && git submodule update --init --recursive && git submodule foreach --recursive git pull origin master